Koss86/tokyobash/README.md

 - If `fetchtimer = 3d` repository will update after 3 days, when the prompt reloads.
 - `fetchtimer = 1h30m` is not vaild.
 Only one `Day`, `Hour`, or `Minute` modifier is allowed.

+> [!Note]
+> Tokyobash starts with above defaults.
+>
+> So your config only needs what you want to change in it.

 ## 🚫 No Make

 All you really need is a C compiler to build Tokyobash.